stormbeard/thesis/proposal/proposal.md

 latency by absorbing bursts of random writes.
 All writes that are absorbed by the Oplog are written directly to SSD and synchronously replicated to other CVMs in the cluster to satisfy the replication factor requirements as configured by the NDFS user before the write is acknowledged.
+These writes are also coalesced if possible, further increasing performance by reducing CPU utilization of handling multiple nearby writes.

-The data that resides in oplog is "drained" to the Extent store in the background to make room for more random writes.
+Data in Oplog is "drained" to the Extent store in the background to make room for more random writes.
 For sequential workloads, the Oplog is bypassed and the writes go straight into the Extent Store.
-All reads that need data that resides in the Oplog will have that data serviced directly by the Oplog until it drains.
+All reads that need data residing in the Oplog will have that data serviced directly by the Oplog until it drains.

 ### Remote Direct Memory Access (RDMA)